Subscribe for More Articles Like These! Subscribe Now

 If you’re just looking for words to weave into your copy on your site, don’t fret too much about the competition or ad costs for bids.
 Paid advertising is a whole different animal.

 For now, just keep in mind traffic volumes and aim to drizzle keywords with more than 500 average searches a month throughout your site.
+Here's a more thorough explanation on finding the right keywords for your business.

-4. SEMrush’s “Position Tracking” and “Featured Snippets” Tools
+4. SEMRush’s “Position Tracking” and “Featured Snippets” Tools

 How often does your boss pop over to your desk to ask why you’ve dropped two positions on the SERPs for whatever wacky phrase he just Googled?
 You swear he spends all day creeping to see what positions you’re in today.